-Specific for all Tiny BASICs is that the line number can come from a variable or even a complex expression.
+Specific to all Tiny BASICs is that the line number can come from a variable, or even from a complex expression.
 Some interesting control flows are possible with this.

 GOSUB is much like GOTO, except that it remembers where it came from using the stack.
 The target lines are called a subroutine.
 Subroutines are handy when the same group of commands are needed in different parts of the program.
 You can keep the logic in one place, and use GOSUB to execute it where needed.
-After doing its thing the subroutine gives program control back to where it came from using the RETURN command.
+After doing its thing, the subroutine gives program control back to where it was called using the RETURN command.

 The last control command is END.
 This immediately stops the program and goes back to the ‘Ok’ prompt.
 Normally we don’t need END, because this also happens after executing the last line of a program.

-To replay the Gigatron start-up chime for 1 second:
+To replay the Gigatron start-up chime for 1 second, we use address 44:

-Address 44 is the sound countdown timer.
+This address is for the sound countdown timer.
 Normally it reads 0 and that means that all sound is off.
-If it’s positive however, all four software-generated sound channels will be forwarded to the extended output port.
+If it’s positive however, all four software-generated sound channels will be forwarded to the extended output port (U38).
 The timer counts down 60 times per second.

 The four channels are in fact always busy, but address 44 controls if they will be heard or not.
-The sound you just heard is therefore the last sound that was programmed in them during reset: a G-major chord (G-3, G-4, B-4 and D-5) in sawtooth waveform.
+Therefore, the sound you just heard is the sound programmed during system startup: a G-major chord (G-3, G-4, B-4 and D-5) in sawtooth waveform.

 Each sound channel is independent, and can be programmed with a waveform, a frequency and some harmonics altering attributes.
 You can’t really switch a channel off, but you can set their frequency to 0 which is effectively the same.
 For experimentation, lets first switch off channel 2, 3 and 4.
 This is easiest with a little program.